Behavior Science Research

-We hope that customers purchase our products and enjoy using them.
+We hope that consumers purchase our products and enjoy using them.
 And we also hope that they like them and continue to use them.
-Everything is up to the customers.
-Therefore, we have been conducting the research regarding the way for counter services, which are for establishing the ties with customers, including “how we can make customers interested in our products, feel comfortable, feel excited, etc.”, by using various cutting edge psychophysiological measurement.
+Everything is up to the consumers.
+Therefore, we have been conducting research on counter services, which are for establishing the ties with consumers, including “how we can make consumers interested in our products, feel comfortable, feel excited, etc.”, by using various cutting-edge psychophysiological measurement.

-Product introduction method by stimulating customers’ five senses to increase their comfort level
+Product introduction method by stimulating consumers’ five senses to increase their comfort level

-We examined how the customers’ brains react when they touch the products in counters, etc. with the near-infrared spectroscopy (NIRS) which investigates brain activity based on the changes in brain blood flow.
-This method is non-invasive, which does not place burden on customers.
-At the same time, we investigated the changes in feeling, that they had at the time, via questionnaire survey.
-Based on the relationship between the brain blood flow and changes in feeling, we can regard what kind of feeling is occurring at the time of product introduction as the brain reaction.
+We examined how the consumers’ brains react when they touch the products at the counters, etc. with the near-infrared spectroscopy (NIRS) which investigates brain activity based on the changes in brain blood flow.
+This method is non-invasive and places no burden on consumers.
+At the same time, we investigated the changes in the feelings that they had at the time via a questionnaire survey.
+Based on the relationship between brain blood flow and changes in feelings, we can see what kind of feeling the consumer has at the time of product introduction, in the form of his or her brain reaction.

-As can be seen in the following diagram, there are various introduction activities related to five senses from 1. to 5. among product introduction activities in counters.
-As a result of our detailed investigation, we found out that the blood flow significantly increases in the wider area of brain when the customers take active actions for the cosmetics with their own tactile sense and sense of hearing, including “3.
+As can be seen in the following diagram, there are various introduction activities related to five senses from 1. to 5. among product introduction activities at the counters.
+As a result of our detailed investigation, we found out that the blood flow significantly increases in the wider area of brain when the consumers take active actions for the cosmetics involving tactile sense and sense of touch and smell, including “3.
 Touch the contents”, “4.
 Smell the scent” and “5.
 Touch the container”, as compared to when they obtain information in a slightly passive manner with their senses of hearing and vision, including “1.
 Oral product explanation” and “2.
-Receive explanation while seeing the written tools.”.
-Furthermore, at this time, the correlation with not only the attractive points of the product but also comfort and satisfaction level for the product was also seen.
-In other words, it can be predicted that the brain activity of customers becomes active when they take active actions such as touching/smelling cosmetics, creating positive feelings in the customers.
-We may be able to cultivate the exciting feelings of customers if we provide opportunities to promote their proactive actions, which make them feel like experiencing on their own, in counters as well as when they use the cosmetics.
+Receive explanation while seeing the written tools.”
+Furthermore, this time, the correlation with not only the attractive points of the product but also comfort and satisfaction level for the product was also seen.
+In other words, it can be predicted that the brain activity of consumers becomes active when they take active actions such as touching/smelling cosmetics, creating positive feelings.
+We may be able to cultivate the exciting feelings of consumers if we provide opportunities to promote their proactive actions, which make them feel like experiencing on their own, at the counters as well as when they use the cosmetics.

 [Joint research with National Institute of Advanced Industrial Science and Technology]